cloudnative-pg/cloudnative-pg/docs/src/resource_management.md

 In a typical Kubernetes cluster, pods run with unlimited resources.
 By default, they might be allowed to use as much CPU and RAM as needed.

-Cloud Native PostgreSQL allows administrators to control and manage resource usage by the pods of the cluster, through the `resources` section of the manifest, with two knobs:
+CloudNativePG allows administrators to control and manage resource usage by the pods of the cluster, through the `resources` section of the manifest, with two knobs:

 - `requests`: initial requirement